Quantum jump metrology in a two-cavity network: General dynamics and temporal correlations

-Considering the individual quantum trajectories of the system in Fig.~\ref{fig:traj_heatmap} reveals subtle behaviour.
+Instead of studying the ensemble behaviour though, considering the individual quantum trajectories of the system in Fig.~\ref{fig:traj_heatmap} reveals more subtle behaviour.
 In particular, we see the creation of two types of dynamics.
-In one case we see a divergence of cavity photon numbers, with each feedback pulse making the state even more likely to emit a photon and thus diverging further due to subsequent feedback pulses.
+In one case we see a divergence of cavity photon numbers, with each feedback pulse making the state even more likely to emit another photon and thus diverging further due to subsequent feedback pulses.
 However, we also see trajectories that do not follow this evolution and decay towards the vacuum state, with only a small number of photon emissions.
-Generally, after a reasonable amount of time has passed, trajectories do not swap behaviour and clearly belong to one of two subensembles, which leads to effective ergodicity breaking \cite{lewismaybee}.
+Generally, after a reasonable amount of time has passed, trajectories do not swap trajectory class and clearly belong to one of two subensembles, which leads to effective ergodicity breaking \cite{lewismaybee}.
+This can be understood due to the photon population of the cavity being either extremely large, resulting in a large number of emissions and hence feedback pulses keeping the photon number high, or a very low photon population, making emissions resulting in stimulation of the cavity field very unlikely.

-Let us emphasise here that this behaviour emerges as a result of manipulating quantum trajectories and as such is not reproducable classically.
-To see this, try to consider a ``classical analogue'' to he experimental setup shown in Fig.~\ref{fig:setup}.
-For example, an optical cavity could have the output intensity monitored.
-Then, based upon the measured intensity, feedback could be applied.
-However, this would lead to a well defined evolution of the dynamics that would not vary over multiple trajectories.
-As such, the above described generation of individual stochastic trajectories is a truly quantum feature.
-Measurements depending on this quantum feature will be capable of showing non-classical correlations \cite{HQMM,HQMM2}.
-It is this property that we exploit in this work to develop a quantum jump metrology scheme \cite{lewisbeige,lewisstokes}.
-In order to see how this quantum enhancement manifests, we now proceed to more precisely consider the limits of measurement precision.